StefanBehring/linklist/README.md

 # linklist
-A webproject that allows its users to create custon lists
+A webproject that allows its users to create custom lists of links